zbmed-semtec/mowl-graph2doc2vec/Code/README.md

 Each step has a folder inside the Code folder.
 Inside of each folder multiple implementations of the transformation can be found, each implementation has a version to represent improvements that have been done.

 The 5th step is not found in the diagram because this step is part of another approach.
-The 8th step is not found in the diagram because its an analysis to improve upon a future approach.
+The 8th step is not found in the diagram because its an analysis to improve upon a future approaches.

 ## Instructions to run the algorithms.